 - Charles Towne Fermentory: Really good hoppy beers; we enjoyed the hoppy blond and IPA.
 Tasted the sours, which had good flavor, but we didn’t want to commit to a full pour.
 They don’t do flights.
 The food, cooked by guest chefs and served from a window in the taproom, changes daily, and we thought one of our dishes was delicious, while the other was bland.
 Overall, a really cool place.

 - Palmetto Brewery: Good IPAs, especially the double, which I could only have a couple sips of because I was driving!

 - Tradesman Brewing: Tiny (but expanding soon to a new location in North Charleston), convenient to the James Island campground, and with super friendly staff and owners who gave us a million local recommendations for everything from seafood to cocktails to where to take Bugsy hiking.

 - Revelry Brewing: We enjoyed the good beer (we both liked the pale ale better than the IPA–which is normal for me, but not for J) and laid-back scene at Revelry.

 - Cooper River Brewing: The terrible musician admitted he was drunk… and that sort of took away from our beer drinking experience.

 - Lo-Fi Brewing: My favorite brewery logo so far, and they also have a picture of Patrick Swayze on display!
-And a very entertaining website: move your mouse around the home page to make pretty art.
+And a very entertaining website: move your mouse around the home page to make pretty art (it seems they’ve redesigned since I wrote this).
 How’s that for a beer review?

 - Freehouse Brewing: Nice big outdoor area by the river… except for the biting gnats.
 We three moved inside and enjoyed a flight of slighly sour, farmhouse-inspired beers, along with one IPA.